 WELCOME!
-Choose your language, English or Spanish, in the upper left corner.
+Choose your language, English or Spanish, in the upper right corner.

 ¡BIENVENIDOS!
-Elige tu idioma, Ingles o Español, en la esquina superior izquierda.
+Elige tu idioma, Ingles o Español, en la esquina superior derecha.

 Like many other businesses, non-profit or otherwise, we are having a hard time.
-Grants in the art world are harder to come by.
-We need help to manage this crisis.
+Grants in the art world are hard to come by.
 Please consider one of the 4 ways to help on the right.
+Thank you.

 Flowering plants in a Big Sur garden on May 24, 2020